This Instant Pot chicken and rice soup recipe produces a simple but delicious soup in just 30 minutes.

 This recipe comes with two options: cook the soup in a regular pot to warm up the kitchen or use an Instant Pot to reduce the cooking time.
 Each has its perks but the result is the same hearty pot of soup.

-Is Chicken and Rice Soup Good for You?
+Is This Instant Pot Chicken And Rice Soup Good for You?

 Not only good for the soul, our chicken and rice soup is also good for your body.